Abyss-c0re/deepshell-nvim/README.md

   :'<,'>DeepShell "Add a docstring to this function"
   ```

-- **Command Mode:** Without selection, it will generate the code from the user prompt.
+- **Generate Mode:** Without selection, it will generate the code from the user prompt.
     ```vim
   :DeepShell "Generate a Python function for validating user input"
   ```